Archive & Guild Projects

 The Sheep Creek Weavers Fibre Arts Guild started as a dream of five women, in the Millarville, Turner Valley, and Black Diamond area, driven by their need to create in the fibre arts while in the midst of childrearing, work, and natural disasters.

 SCW was established in the mid 1970s; a time of revival for the fibre arts.
 Forty years later, our guild continues to be a community of determined, creative, and supportive members dedicated to the continuance of the fibre arts.

-The Sheep Creek Weavers Fibre Arts Guild would like to acknowledge the Treaty 7 territory that includes Kaina Nation, Siksika Nation, Piikani Nation as part of the Blackfoot Confederacy.
-The Bearspaw Nation, Chiniki Nation, Wesley Nation of the Stoney Nakoda Nation.
-The Tsuut’ina Nation and the Métis Nation Region 3.
+The Sheep Creek Weavers Fibre Arts Guild would like to acknowledge the Treaty 7 territory that includes the Kaina, Siksika, and Piikani Nations as part of the Blackfoot Confederacy, the Bearspaw Nation, the Chiniki, and Wesley Nations of the Stoney Nakoda Nation, the Tsuut’ina Nation and the Métis Nation Region 3.

-We recognize the land as an act of reconciliation.
+We recognize this land as an act of reconciliation.
 We acknowledge the traditional territory of those whose land we reside on.

 We stand together and demand better of ourselves and our world.

 2021 SCW Out my Window project

 SCW organized a group project to build community and celebrate our collective love of fibre.

 "Out my Window" celebrates resilience in the face of a pandemic.
 Individual members quilted their view.
 We could not come together physically by we could share our personal experiences while we sheltered in place.
 These individual stories were quilted onto five panels of hand-dyed fabric reflecting the colours of our Alberta landscape.